pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 ## Requirements Embedded in the Specification

 To encourage you to read this specification thoroughly, certain project requirements are embedded inline in this document.
 Failure to implement requires will result in points off.

-## Partner rules

-You may use a partner on this project.

-One partner must turn in the code.
-This code must list the authors.
-If you have no partner, then say so.
-If you have a partner, you must identify them.
-Failure to do this will be points off.

-The other partner must hand in only a text file stating who the partners are.
-A text file is a text file.
-It is not a PDF, not a Google Doc, not a web page, not a Word file and not a spreadsheet.
-Failure to do this will be points off.

 ## Choice of Language